tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 - Child becomes the owning side
 - Parent becomes inverse (`mappedBy`)

 Most natural relational model.
 The parent *feels* like it owns the relationship, but the child controls persistence.
+One drawback in this setup is Lazy Loading of the `Profile` does not work (see LazyLoading Tests).

 ---